 The Nominating and Corporate Governance Committee is responsible for reviewing the qualifications and performance of the Board of Trustees and recommending nominees for Trustees and Board committee membership to the Board.
-The Nominating and Corporate Governance Committee is also responsible for recommending to the Board changes in the Company's Corporate Governance Guidelines and overseeing the Company's ESG efforts.
+The Nominating and Corporate Governance Committee is also responsible for recommending to the Board changes in the Company's Corporate Governance Guidelines and overseeing the Company's corporate responsibility efforts.
+The Nominating and Corporate Governance Committee reports to our Board on our related strategy, practices and policies for further discussion and evaluation by the Board, as needed and appropriate.
 The Nominating and Corporate Governance Committee Charter requires the Nominating and Corporate Governance Committee to be comprised of at least two members, each of whom is "independent" as defined by the listing standards of the NYSE.

-The members of the Nominating and Corporate Governance Committee as of the end of the last fiscal year were: Mr. Zoba (Chair), who has served since 2015, Mr. McIntyre, who has served since 2021, Mr. Crocker, who has served since 2005, and Ms. Woodhouse, who has served since 2023.
+The members of the Nominating and Corporate Governance Committee as of the end of the last fiscal year were: Mr. Zoba (Chair), who has served since 2015, Mr. McIntyre, who has served since 2021, and Ms. Woodhouse, who has served since 2023.
 The Board of Trustees has determined that these members are independent within the meaning of the listing standards of the NYSE.

 The Nominating and Corporate Governance Committee will consider all shareholder recommendations for candidates for the Board of Trustees.
 All shareholder recommendations should be sent to the Company's Corporate Secretary at Acadia Realty Trust, 411 Theodore Fremd Avenue, Suite 300, Rye, New York 10580, and should include all information relating to such person that is required to be disclosed in a proxy statement for the election of Trustees or is otherwise required pursuant to Regulation 14A under the Exchange Act.
 Shareholders must also include the nominee's written consent to being named in the proxy statement as a nominee and to serving as a Trustee if elected.
 Furthermore, the shareholder giving the notice and the beneficial owner, if any, on whose behalf the recommendation is made must include their names and addresses as they appear on the Company's books, as well as the class and number of Common Shares of the Company that they beneficially own.
 The Nominating and Corporate Governance Committee may identify other candidates, if necessary, through recommendations from Trustees, management, employees or outside consultants.
-The Nominating and Corporate Governance Committee will review candidates in the same manner regardless of the source of the recommendation.
+The Nominating and

+Corporate Governance Committee will review candidates in the same manner regardless of the source of the recommendation.
 The Committee received no shareholder recommendations for candidates for the Board of Trustees for this Annual Meeting.
 Under the Company's current Bylaws, if a shareholder wishes to put forward a nominee for Trustee, it must deliver notice of such nominee to the Company's Corporate Secretary not less than 120 days and no more than 150 days prior to the first anniversary date of the proxy statement for the preceding year's annual meeting, provided, however, that in the event that the date of the annual meeting is advanced or delayed by more than 30 days from the anniversary date of the preceding year's annual meeting, notice by the shareholder must be so delivered not earlier than the 150th day prior to such annual meeting and not later than 5:00 p.m., Eastern Time, on the later of the 120th day prior to such annual meeting or the tenth day following the day on which public announcement of the date of such annual meeting is first made.
 See "Submission of Shareholder Proposals" below.